AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidatorService/NameValidation.md

 ValidatorService.NameValidation Method
 ======================================
-AutomationML 2.1 APIValidates a name of a CAEX object.
+Validates a name of a CAEX object.
 Names of CAEX classes or types (RoleClasses, InterfaceClasses, SystemUnitClasses and AttributeTypes), Attributes, Libraries and CAEX InstanceHierarchies shall be unique across its siblings or across all child elements of the same CAEX parent element over its life time.
 This shall assure that referencing a library, a class, a type or an attribute by its path delivers a unique result.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)